mehulagg/gitlab/doc/user/project/clusters/index.md

 ## Clusters infrastructure

-Use [Infrastructure as Code](../../infrastructure) to manage your clusters through GitLab with the Terraform integration to create new clusters from GitLab and manage your cluster's infrastructure changes.
+Use [Infrastructure as Code](../../infrastructure) to create and manage your clusters with the GitLab integration with Terraform.

 ## Benefit from the GitLab-Kubernetes integration